Optimization

 • Key property of convex optimization:

-• We will use CVX (or CVXPY) as a convex optimization solver
+• We will use CVXPY as a convex optimization solver

 Linear Interpolation between Two Points